online4baby/O4B-Tech-Task/README.md

 ## Development Approach

 We'd like the development to be considered, methodical and with tests, but it does not have to be approached as a pure TDD exercise.
-We will expect you to use a test runner, and to build the feature in vanilla JavaScript.
+We will expect you to use a test runner, and - just to be clear - to build the feature in vanilla JavaScript, not React.

 Unfortunately, we have a maniacal CTO who expects you to build this feature in a single hour, which means you need to factor that limited time into your development approach.
 This means you should consider things such as the extent of your development environment set up, what you decide to test and not to test, which aspects of the feature you focus on and which you don’t etc.